jbejjani2022/bardle/README.md

 # [BARDLE](https://jbejjani2022.github.io/bardle/)

-Bardle is a Wordle spinoff using only words from Shakespeare's works.
+Bardle is a Wordle spinoff using only words from Shakespeare's works, with Shakespeare reacting as you play.
 Play it at https://jbejjani2022.github.io/bardle/.

 The Words: